Minor Medical Biology - Human Biology, Semester 2

 See the literature (mandatory or optional) of each individual course in the online prospectus.

-The courses of quarter three are scheduled from February 3rd – April 10th.
+The courses of quarter three are scheduled from January 25 – April 2.
+Courses of the fourth quarter are scheduled from April 5 – July 15, 2021.

 See the schedule of each individual course in the online prospectus for further details.